The number of dog friendly places in CT is rapidly growing.

 - Historic ruins from the town’s industrial days

 - And scenic vistas

 The dog may not be that interested, but there is a cool bridge across a stream in Lovers Leap State Park.

 White Memorial Foundation

-Dogs and horses as well as their owners are welcome to explore the massive White Memorial Foundation preserve in Litchfield County.
+Dogs and horses as well as their owners are welcome to explore the massive White Memorial Foundation preserve in the Litchfield Hills of CT.
 Be warned that horses, more easily spooked, always have the right of way.

 Are there any CT beaches allowing dogs?